Omniverse-Web3-Labs/Introduction/docs/Deployment.md

 In this tutorial, you will use these repos:
 - [omniverse-evm](https://github.com/Omniverse-Web3-Labs/omniverse-evm/tree/web3-grant): Contains the contract code for EVM-compatible chains.
 - [omniverse-swap](https://github.com/Omniverse-Web3-Labs/omniverse-swap/tree/web3-grant): Contains the pallets for Substrate.
-- [omniverse-synchronizer](https://github.com/Omniverse-Web3-Labs/omniverse-synchronizer/tree/web3-grant): The synchronizer responsible for synchronizing messages between chains.
+- [omniverse-synchronizer](https://github.com/Omniverse-Web3-Labs/omniverse-synchronizer/tree/web3-grant): The synchronizer responsible for synchronizing messages between chains. **The configuration needs to be changed according to the users.**
+- [omniverse-transaction-tools](https://github.com/Omniverse-Web3-Labs/omniverse-swap-tools/tree/web3-grant): The tool-chain to operate the omniverse transactions. **The configuration needs to be changed according to the users.**

 ## Prerequisites
 - Truffle >= v5.7.9